 Dr. Pia Holec is a post-doctoral fellow who graduated from The Chicago School of Professional Psychology in 2016.
 Dr. Holec specializes in working with couples and with individuals around the topic of intimacy and is recognized for her work with sexual disorders.
-Dr. Holec's clients say that she is easy to talk to and is particularly sensitive about how she and her clients discuss sensitive topics.
+Dr. Holec's clients say that she is easy to talk to and is particularly compassionate about how she and her clients approach sensitive topics.

 Get to know Dr. Pia Holec

 Dr. Pia Holec received her Bachelor of Arts in Psychology from the University of Illinois in Champaign-Urbana, Illinois.
 She received both her Master of Arts and Doctorate of Clinical Psychology from The Chicago School of Professional Psychology.
 Dr. Holec completed her clinical internship at Mount Sinai St. Luke’s and Roosevelt Hospitals in New York, New York.
 Here she received extensive training at the Addiction Institute of New York and the Center for The Intensive Treatment of Personality Disorders.
 Prior to this, Dr. Holec trained at Rush University Medical Center, Marital and Sex Therapy Department in Chicago, Illinois where she gained specialized training in working with couples and treating sexual dysfunctions.